userhas404d/TerraformMidServer/README.md

 ## Overview

 This repo contains a set of Terraform modules that deploy a ServiceNow Mid Server.
+All steps are automated with the exception of MidSever validation and the creation of the MidServer account.

 ## Prerequisites